WartyMN/F256-FileManager/documentation/using.md

 Easy-peasy, lemon-squeezy.
 Use the '0','1', and/or '2' keys to get the source and destination disks showing in the left and right panes.
 It doesn't matter which is at left or right.
 Once you have that set up, make sure the source disk pane is active (bright green).
 Use `<TAB>` or left/right cursor keys if necessary.
 Now hit the 'c' button.
 The Copy menu item shows a series of arrows ('<<<<' or '>>>>') to help you understand which way it will copy when you hit 'c'.
 That's it.
 The progress bar will let you know when the copy is complete.
 File copy is pretty fast on an SD card, but if  you were copy a large file, say "fm.pgZ" from the SD card to a floppy in a 1541 drive, well, that would give you an idea of what computing was like in the 1980s.

+#### I want to load a music .mod file

+Navigate to the file you want to load.
+It doesn't matter what device or folder it is in.
+Load it by hitting ENTER or 'l'. f/manager will ask pexec to load the ModoJR music player, and give it the path to the .mod file you selected.

+_Hint: You must have ModoJR or another file capable of playing .mod files and also aware of Foenix parameter passing conventions installed at 0:\_apps/modo.pgz_

 #### I want to set the system clock

 Did you notice that yellow clock at the top right of your f/manager screen?
 If you have never set your clock before, it's probably showing the wrong time.
 Or maybe a bit of code ran wild and overwrote VICKY registers.
 Let's get your clock set again.
 Type 'C'.
 A dialog will open.